aduffy70/gbs-tools/README.txt

 categorizemismatch.py - Compares 12mers to the closest matching barcode and
-                        categorizes the mismatches by type (A to C, C to G, etc).
+                        categorizes the mismatches by type (A to C, C to G, etc). justthedata.py - Pulls out just the data line from a fastq file to make a
+                 smaller, more manageable file for scripts that don't need the header or quality lines

 "Pipeline" used to clean up T. intricatum GBS dataset: